Mewinator/Pangonn/README.md

 ## 📜 License

-This project is licensed under the **MIT License** 📄
+This project is licensed under the **Apache License 2.0** 📄

 ---

 ### 💡 Stay tuned — big things coming soon!

 Play hard, have fun and Rebell against the all seeing daemen blocksi🎮🔥
-- sincerly, palmtree890
+- sincerly, palmtree890 & Mewinator